 Medication Therapy Problem Documentation

-A medication therapy problem (MTP) exists when the use (or non-use) of a specific medication results in a less-than-optimal clinical outcome for the patient.
+A medication therapy problem (MTP) exists when the use, misuse, or non-use of a specific medication results in a less-than-optimal clinical outcome for a patient.
 The process of identifying, resolving, and preventing MTPs is what differentiates the core patient care work of a clinical pharmacist providing comprehensive medication management (CMM) from that of other practitioners.
-Adoption of this care process and application of the MTP taxonomy is one mechanism to create consistency across clinical pharmacists within an organization and produce consistent clinical outcomes.
+Adoption of this care process and application of a standardized MTP taxonomy is one mechanism to create consistency across clinical pharmacists within an organization and produce consistent clinical outcomes.
 Each MTP identified can be broadly categorized as related to medication indication, effectiveness, safety, or adherence.
-From there, MTPs can be further categorized and sub-categorized in order to describe the specific nature of the problem.
+From there, MTPs can be further categorized and sub-categorized in order to describe the specific nature of the problem and facilitate its resolution.

 For Further Understanding